bensig/benobi-one-src/content/posts/product_design_dos_and_donts.md

 ### Presentation from Sept 2022 EVMxIdeathon / Hackathon

+Note: This PDF embed might not work on all browsers - alternatively [you can directly load the PDF of this presentation](/files/design_thinking.pdf).

 {{< embed-pdf url="/files/design_thinking.pdf" >}}

 For presentation formatting and delivery, I recommend reading about the "Lessig Method" by famous Harvard Law professor Lawrence Lessig: https://presentationzen.blogs.com/presentationzen/2005/10/the_lessig_meth.html